 The dissimilarity index is the most commonly used measure of segregation between two groups, reflecting their relative distributions across neighborhoods (as defined by census tracts).
 The index represents the percentage of the minority group that would have to move to new neighborhoods to achieve perfect integration of that group.
 An index score can range in value from 0 percent, indicating complete integration, to 100 percent, indicating complete segregation.
+An index number above 60 is considered to show high similarity and a segregated community.
 An index number between 30 and 60 indicates moderate similarity and community segregation while an index number above 60 is considered to show high similarity and a segregated community.